DIRDM/irods-restful-example/README.md

     $ ./demo_init_collection.sh
     ```

+    __Remark__:

-    _Remark:_ set of access permission inheritance is not available on the RESTful interface.
+    * Access permission inheritance can not be set via the RESTful interface.
+It's a desired feature.

 3. add new user `demo_user` and grant the user with the management permission (role) in the collection

     ```bash
     $ ./demo_init_user.sh
     ```

+    __Remark__:

+    * A password needs to be provided when adding new user; while it's not necessary via the `iadmin` command.

 4. manage collection metadata with the created user `demo_user`